-Construction Phase Pollution Prevention & Erosion and Sedimentation Control Plan Page 2 of 15 $\,$
+Construction Phase Pollution Prevention & Erosion and Sedimentation Control Plan Page 2 of 15

 - d) Sediment deposits should be checked after each runoff-producing rainfall.
 They must be removed when the level of deposition reaches approximately one-half the height of the barrier. - e) Any sediment deposits remaining in place after the hay bale barrier is no longer required should be dressed to conform to the existing grade, prepared and seeded. - 2) Stabilized Construction Entrance A stabilized construction entrance will be placed at the location indicated on the Grading, Drainage and Utility Plan.
 The stabilized construction entrance will be installed immediately prior to any land disturbance.
 The construction entrance will keep mud and sediment from being tracked off the construction site by vehicles leaving the site.
-The stabilized construction Detail Plan.
+The stabilized construction entrance shall be constructed as shown on the Construction Detail Plan.

-Construction Entrance Design/Construction Requirements \
+Construction Entrance Design/Construction Requirements